 - Browse: The Browse feature will allow you to view all of the records in a specific category.

-- Simple: Results from the simple search are obtained by searching against the author, title, publisher, notes, reviews, and people fields; it is a good way to find information quickly, although result sets can be quite large.
+- Basic Search: Results from the simple search are obtained by searching against the author, title, publisher, notes, reviews, and people fields; it is a good way to find information quickly, although result sets can be quite large.

-- Advanced: The advanced search will look only in the fields that have keywords specified and is a good way to get more specific results (e.g., if you are seeking only titles containing a specific word by a specific author).
+- Advanced Search: The advanced search will look only in the fields that have keywords specified and is a good way to get more specific results (e.g., if you are seeking only titles containing a specific word by a specific author).

 Searches can include search individual terms, phrases (indicated by enclosing the terms in double quotes (“ ”), and Boolean operators.
 For example, using the Simple Search interface a search for CD-ROM publications by James Harner might be entered like this: cd-rom and “harner, james”